mtnvencenzo/cezzis-com-cocktails-web/README.md

 ## 📄 License

 This project is proprietary software.
 All rights reserved.
+See the full license in [LICENSE](./LICENSE).